minjae-lulu/minjae-lulu.github.io/index.md

 <br>

 ## Education
-- 2024.03 - Present : M.S. & Ph.D. student in School of **Intelligent Robots** at Sungkyunkwan University (SKKU)
+- 2024.03 - Present : M.S. & Ph.D. in School of **Intelligent Robots** at Sungkyunkwan University (SKKU)

-- 2023.03 - 2024.02 : M.S. & Ph.D. student in School of **Artificial Intelligence** at Ulsan National Institute of Science and Technology (UNIST)
+- 2023.03 - 2024.02 : M.S. & Ph.D. in School of **Artificial Intelligence** at Ulsan National Institute of Science and Technology (UNIST)

-- 2016.03 - 2023.02 : B.S.
-Student major in School of **Computer Science** and minor in **Mechanical Engineering** at Ulsan National Institute of Science and Technology (UNIST)
+- 2016.03 - 2023.02 : B.S. major in School of **Computer Science** and minor in **Mechanical Engineering** at Ulsan National Institute of Science and Technology (UNIST)

 <br>